stephaneVercouillieBMID/slate/source/workingVersion.html.md

 We are sending the user information not through an app but to a highly authenticated server (which implies to put in place necessary measure to protect the data confidentiality)
 This condition implies the need to put in place a back end layer on your side.

+  > Can I use a self signed certificate for my integration?
+In Sandbox yes but not for production where we need the certificate & its intermediate chain.

  <!--stackedit_data:
 -eyJoaXN0b3J5IjpbMTExNjg1ODVdfQ==